 Without proper brushing and flossing, a sticky, bacteria filled film called plaque will build up on your teeth.
 This build up will cause the gums to separate from the teeth and that often leads to further tooth infection and decay.

 Healthy gums are the foundation for any beautiful smile, providing supporting structure for the teeth and playing a role in keeping harmful bacteria out of the bloodstream.
 Maintaining healthy gums starts with good oral hygiene and regular professional care with Annapolis dentist, Dr. Sheen.

-As an accredited dentist that specializes in the prevention, diagnosis, and treatment of periodontal disease, Dr. Sheen knows the importance of proper gum maintenance and care for patients of all ages.
+As an accredited dentist in Annapolis, MD that specializes in the prevention, diagnosis, and treatment of periodontal disease, Dr. Sheen knows the importance of proper gum maintenance and care for patients of all ages.
 Periodontal therapy is one of the dental services that Dr. Sheen provides in Annapolis, Maryland.
 He provides thorough periodontal health screenings during routine preventive care visits and recommends personalized treatment plans to improve overall periodontal health.